Summoned-Archfiend/Understanding-Node/chapters/16_this.md

 </code>
 </pre>

 If we take a look at our `global` object we see that the function itself is a property of the `global object`.
-We can look at this object via the `globalThis` variable, this references the `global` object despite whether we are running in `node` or the `browser`, or any other JS implementation.
+We can look at this object via the `globalThis` variable, this references the `global` object despite whether we are running in `node`, the `browser`, or any other JS implementation.

 Now, those of you who are paying attention might take note that we are using `var` to declare our variable here, so what happens if we create a function using `let` or `const` instead?